Tips that Every Shopper Should Know Before Entering a Jewelry Store

 Birthstones come in a different colors

 Although particular gemstones are assigned to each month as its birthstone, there are still color variations available within that gemstone’s range.
 The fire opal, for example, can be yellow, orange or orange-red.
-Sapphires come in all colors of the rainbow except red – if it’s red, it’s a ruby.
+Sapphires come in all colors of the rainbow except red – because red corundum is called “ruby.”
 Tanzanites can have a lot of purple coloring, or be so blue as to look like sapphires.

 All diamonds look the same at first

 Until you’ve spent time education yourself on the 4 Cs, it can be difficult to discern the differences in qualities of diamonds.
 Although some flaws and imperfections are visible to the naked eye, many more are only visible under magnification, and very slight flaws are difficult for all but experts to spot.
 One of the biggest visible differences is that of a poorly cut diamond compared to a well cut diamond.
 A poor cut robs the diamond of its sparkle and brilliance.
 An ideal cut diamond refracts and reflects maximum light, giving the diamond scintillation and liveliness.